Lisbeth Nypan: Witch trial

 "ever since as before.
 God's Word.
 Amen."]

 Lisbet charged for their services.
 It made people suspicious, and they were afraid that she had put the sickness on them to make money.
 When people or animals were sick, rumors therefore began to spread.
-It did not help that Ole often reminded people of whom he married when he got into an argument with them.
+It did not help that Ole often reminded people of whom he was married to when he got into an argument with them.
 Lisbet admitted in the court that she had used the name of God to heal, but she had never used her powers to hurt anyone.
 She said that she and her husband were victims of lies and gossip.
 The court did not believe her, claiming that she was using the prayers to solicit help from Satan and not God.

 The parish priest of Leinstrand, Ole Mentsen, and the bailiff Hans Evertsen Meyer (1615-1688) tried to persuade the couple to confess.
 But the couple maintained their stand without admitting any guilt or showing any remorse, even after the imprisonment and torture.
 That was regarded as an act of contempt for the court and probably contributed to the severity of the punishment.
 The verdict said that they could not come up with "the right confession" because of their close links with the Devil.
 Judge Willem Knutsen and the court viewed Lisbet as more guilty of witchcraft than Ole.
 Therefore, she was sentenced to be burned alive at the stake, while her husband was sentenced to be beheaded.

 The sentences were confirmed by the lagmann (Superior Judge) Hans Mortensen Wesling (1620-1671) on 5 September 1670, and completed in September.
 The sources differ on the details of exactly where Lisbet was burned.
 Some say that the execution took place at the Archbishop's Palace in Trondheim, others at the fish market, while others say that she was executed on the Galgeberg in Ila, just outside the city's west gates.
 Lisbet Nypan was around 60 years old when she was executed and her husband about 67 years.